qlurkin/qlurkin.github.io/docs/courses/gpu/lab3/index.md

 You also have to specify what you want the render pass to do with the texture when it starts and when it ends:

 A `load` value of `Clear` indicates that you want the texture to be cleared when the render pass starts.
-A `store` value of `true` indicates that once the render pass is finished you want the results of any drawing done during the render pass saved into the texture.
+A `store` value of `wgpu::StoreOp::Store` indicates that once the render pass is finished you want the results of any drawing done during the render pass saved into the texture.
 Once the render pass has begun we do... nothing!
 At least for now.
 The act of starting the render pass with `load: Clear()` is enough to clear the texture view and the canvas.

 You've probably notice the extra block (`{}`) around `encoder.begin_render_pass()`. `begin_render_pass()` borrows `encoder` mutably.
 We can't call `encoder.finish()` until we release that mutable borrow.
 The block tells rust to drop any variables within it when the code leaves that scope thus releasing the mutable borrow on `encoder` and allowing us to `finish()` it.
 If you don't like the `{}`, you can also use `drop(render_pass)` to achieve the same effect.